IMPranshu/IMPranshu/README.md

 - 👋 Hi, I’m @IMPranshu
 - 👀 I’m interested in Machine Learning and AI.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently advancing towards Python.
 - 💞️ I’m looking to collaborate on Neural Networks, managment works, anything which requires lot of thinking power.
-- 📫 How to reach me pranshukumar1999@gmail.com.
+- 📫 Drop a mail on pranshukumar1999@gmail.com.

 <!---
 IMPranshu/IMPranshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.